Winglonelion/react-native-new-era/README.md

-# Hello, this Project is Frontend path of Tushare
+# Hello, this Project is a fun, awesome palace

-A simple youtube videos sharing website.
+Vensure Mobile App base on my test in MyLong.

 In this project, i wanna do many things.
 But time is limited.
 So, some features a not yet completed.
 (Will be list in Check list)